スキップする

 Native perennial grasses can be divided into warm and cool season grasses.
 Warm season grasses do most of their growing and seeding in the summer and are better adapted to high temperatures and light intensities.
 They are susceptible to frost and can be winter dormant.
 Cool season grasses grow and seed in the cooler months (winter/spring).
 They are frost tolerant, provide green feed during winter when temperatures are low and moisture is not limiting.
 In summer they have reduced growth and survive high temperatures and low rainfall by entering a drought-induced dormancy.

 Cool season species tend to generate less bulk than warm season species.
 However, feed quality of cool season grasses is often higher than warm season grasses.
 The different types of perennials are responsive to rain at different times of the year.
-A pasture with both warm and cool season perennials will be rain ready throughout a greater part of the year than a pasture which is characterised by one type of perennial grass, which will be responsive at the time that best suits the single type of grass (e.g., winter).
+A pasture with both warm and cool season perennials will be rain ready throughout a greater part of the year than a pasture which is characterised by one type of perennial grass, which will be responsive at the time that best suits the single type of grass (e.g. winter).

-Warm season perennials
+Warm season perennials Cool season perennials

 • Mitchell grass (Astrebla spp.)